ros/ros-overlay/README.md

 an ebuild simply needs to be regenerated, I'll document how to use Superflore to do so.

 1. Ensure you have _docker_ installed.
 This is needed to generate manifests.
-2. Clone the overlay somewhere on your system, and verify it is on the master branch.
+2. [optional] Clone the overlay somewhere on your system, and verify it is on the master branch.
 3. Set up your `~/.netrc` file with your GitHub login.
 4. Clone & install superflore.
 ```